Skills Based Approaches

 Whether you tend to shut down, feel out of control, or struggle to identify your emotions, these programs offer a structured, supportive space to build emotional awareness and regulation.

-Drawing from evidence-based practices like Dialectical Behavior Therapy (DBT) and Cognitive Behavioural Therapy (CBT), you’ll learn coping skills that promote stability, reduce distress, and strengthen your recovery.
+Drawing from evidence-based practices like Dialectical Behaviour Therapy (DBT) and Cognitive Behavioural Therapy (CBT), you’ll learn coping skills that promote stability, reduce distress, and strengthen your recovery.

 Through guided exercises and real-life applications, we focus on shifting from reactive patterns to intentional responses.
 These skills not only support day-to-day resilience, but also lay the groundwork for long-term emotional and behavioural change.